OECD: Dependent territories

 Dependent territories of member states are not members in their own right, but may have membership as part of their sovereign state.
-As of January 2021, the Dutch Caribbean and the British territories of Guernsey, Jersey, the Isle of Man, Gibraltar, and Bermuda are included as part of the OECD memberships of the Netherlands and the U.K., respectively.
+As of January 2021, the Dutch Caribbean and the British territories of Guernsey, Jersey, the Isle of Man, Gibraltar, and Bermuda are included as part of the OECD memberships of the Netherlands and the UK, respectively.
 Other dependent territories of OECD member states are not members of the OECD.